BharathRam125/CTF-writeups/HTB-CTF-Tryout2024/Guild/README.md

 <img src="images/flag.png">

-Steps to Exploit:
+###Steps to Exploit:
-Update Bio:
-Input the malicious payload in the bio field.
-If the input validation is bypassed, the payload will be stored in the database and executed when rendered.
-Flag Retrieval
-To retrieve the flag:
+1. Craft a payload image and upload
+2. Inject script in bio to reveal admin's email
+3. forgot password using admin's email
+4. Generate the password reset link using the admin's email

-Reset the admin password using the generated password reset link.
+5. Reset the admin password using the generated password reset link.
-Log in as admin and verify the malicious image.
+6. Log in as admin and verify the malicious image.
-The injected payload in the EXIF "Artist" tag will execute and display the flag.
+7. The injected payload in the EXIF "Artist" tag will execute and display the flag.